Bradley Thomas (athlete): Paralympic career

 Thomas' third and final Paralympics was at the Atlanta 1996 Paralympics, Thomas competed in the Men's Long jump F44 placing third and gaining a bronze medal.
 He also place third and received a bronze medal in the Men's 100m T43-44 final.
 Finally he competed in the Men's 4 × 100 m Relay T42-46 final where Thomas and his team placed first and received a gold medal as well as setting a world record.
 The gold medal 100 m relay team consisted of David Evans (athlete), Neil Fuller, Tim Matthews (athlete).The Atlanta Summer Paralympics were the first games to attract corporate sponsorship on a worldwide platform.
-It took place from the 16th to the 25th of August in 1996 and saw 3,808 Para Athletes, 2,643 men and 1,165 women from 104 different countries competed at these Paralympics.
-There were 19 different sports competed in, which saw 519 medal events, with 269 world records being broken.
+It took place from 16 to 25 August 1996 and saw 3,808 Para Athletes, 2,643 men and 1,165 women from 104 countries competed at these Paralympics.
+There were 19 sports competed in, which saw 519 medal events, with 269 world records being broken.
 The Games saw 388,373 spectators attended various events throughout the competition, along with the Paralympic website receiving an average of 120,000 searches per day.
 These games aimed to focus on more than just the competition side of Olympics and Paralympics, with the third Paralympic Congress focusing on the theme of political and economic empowerment of people with an impairment as well as global issues within elite sport.

 The events that he competed in while he was in his professional career were:

 Thomas finally competed in the IPC Athletics World Championships in 1998 in Birmingham, gaining a third-place result and bronze medal in the Men's Long jump F44.

 Shortly after his efforts in Birmingham in 1998 he retired his athletic career and transitioned into his professional career outside of sport, which he had been working on before and during his time as a professional athlete.